-Disclaimer: These are really moreish – and health-wise, pretty well just the same as your average sandwich.
+Disclaimer: Toastie Pies are really moreish – and health-wise, pretty well just the same as your average sandwich.

-I try not to eat too much bread anymore, trying to subscribe to the theory that White Bread is the devil, tempting you with it’s delicious softness whilst providing very little nutrional goodness, but I have to make an exception for these babies.
+I try not to eat too much bread anymore, trying to subscribe to the theory that White Bread is the devil, tempting you with its delicious softness whilst providing very little nutritional goodness, but I have to make an exception for these babies.
 And not eating it often makes it oh-so-much scrummier.
-The golden crust of the bread, the melty cheesy-ness of the inside combined with whatever bridge ingredient you fancy to accompany your sandwich with – ahhh, carby heaven.
+The golden crust of the bread, the melty cheesy-ness of the inside combined with whatever bridge ingredient you fancy to accompany your toastie pie with – ahhh, carby heaven.

-My ‘technique’ is to lift the sandwich with a cooks’ slice slid under the cooked side, lift the pan up, turn it over the uncooked side of the sandwich and then flip them both.
-Possibly an overly complicated method, but it works for me!
+My ‘technique’ is to lift the sandwich with a cooks’ slice slid under the cooked side, and then simply flip it to the uncooked side.

 - Heat your pan as high as you can, but not smoking (oh Gas, how I adore thee)